mattwcole/gelf-extensions-logging/README.md

 For a full list of options e.g. UDP/TCP/HTTP(S) settings, see [`GelfLoggerOptions`](src/Gelf.Extensions.Logging/GelfLoggerOptions.cs).
 See the [samples](/samples) directory full examples.
 For more information on providers and logging in general, see the aspnetcore [logging documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging).

-### Auto Reloading Config

-Settings can be changed at runtime and will be applied without the need for restarting your app.
-In the case of invalid config (e.g. missing hostname) the change will be ignored.

 ### Additional Fields

-By default, `logger` and `exception` fields are included on all messages (the `exception` field is only added when an exception is passed to the logger).
+By default, `logger`, `exception` and `event_id` fields are included on all messages (the `exception` field is only added when an exception is passed to the logger).
 There are a number of other ways to attach data to logs.
+These can be disabled with `GelfLoggerOptions.IncludeDefaultFields`.

 #### Global Fields